Adam Kazimierz Czartoryski

 Prince Adam Kazimierz Czartoryski (1 December 1734 – 19 March 1823) was an influential Polish aristocrat, writer, literary and theater critic, linguist, traveller and statesman.
 He was a great patron of arts and a candidate for the Polish crown.
 He was educated in England and after his return to Poland in 1758, he became a member of the Sejm (parliament), Crown General of Podolia and Marshal of General Confederation of Kingdom of Poland.

 Biography

 Early life

 He was the son of Prince August Aleksander Czartoryski, voivode of the Ruthenian Voivodeship, and Maria Zofia Sieniawska.
-He married Izabela Fleming on 18 November 1761, in Wołczyn, Poland.
+He married his second cousin, Countess Izabela von Flemming on 19 November 1761, in Wołczyn, Poland.